FreeSpinner09/BossTimer-Mod/README.md

-# BossTimerMod v2.0.1 🎉
+# BossTimerMod

 Hey!
-I’m excited to share **BossTimerMod v2**, a Fabric mod that lets you create and manage server timers with boss bars, messages, and command triggers.
+I’m excited to share **BossTimerMod**, a Fabric mod that lets you create and manage server timers with boss bars, messages, and command triggers.
 Perfect for events like restarts, boss fights, or scheduled server actions.

 ---